suman-max10/TypingGame/README.md

 ## Features

 - Random passage selection on load and reset
-- Live tracking for time, mistakes, WPM, and CPM
+- Live tracking for time, mistakes, WPM, and CPM.
 - Keyboard-first gameplay with click-to-focus support
 - Reset button to start a new round